firesidefiction/firesidefiction.github.io/_posts/issues/ANTE/issue-01/2012-03-03-to-the-moon.md

 A few steps later, she turned to wave at Sally.
 "When I grow up, I want to be like you, telling stories for a living."

 Sally watched until they disappeared around the corner.

-## About the Author

-[Ken Liu](kenliu.name) is an author and translator of speculative fiction, as well as a lawyer and programmer.
-His fiction has appeared in _The Magazine of Fantasy & Science Fiction_, _Asimov's_, _Analog_, _Clarkesworld_, _Lightspeed_, and _Strange Horizons_, among other places.
-He has won a Nebula, two Hugos, a World Fantasy Award, and a Science Fiction & Fantasy Translation Award, and been nominated for the Sturgeon and the Locus Awards.
-He lives with his family near Boston, Massachusetts.